-This recipe for Keto Trash Cookies has the potential to rock your world, I promise it’s that good!
 With a name like trash cookies, you may be wondering why on earth it’s a low-carb cookie recipe you need in your stash.

-Here’s the thing, when you understand what’s in these low-carb trash cookies, you’ll be curious enough to give the recipe a try.
+Here’s the thing: when you understand what’s in these low-carb trash cookies, you’ll be curious enough to give the recipe a try.
 And when you do, you’ll find yourself making them often.

 Most trash cookies get their classic salty-to-sweet combo by adding potato chips or pretzels to the cookie batter.
 But these are keto cookies, so I went with small pieces of plain pork rinds instead.

-In case you are not very familiar with this type of cookie, I’m going to give you the basics.
-For one, a trash cookie recipe goes by several names like garbage cookies, trash can cookies, compost cookies, garbage dump cookies, or even Santa’s trash cookies.
+For one, a trash cookie recipe goes by several names, like garbage cookies, trash can cookies, compost cookies, garbage dump cookies, or even Santa’s trash cookies.

 While you’re here, you might also want to check out our entire collection of keto cookies for all sorts of great options.